 Character selectionOnce you’ve read character “teasers”, you will be able to select your top 5 favourite characters.
 We will then assign characters blindly: that is, we will not take into consideration who is playing whom, but we’ll just use an algorithm to satisfy as many players as possible.
 A few people might still get a character that is not in their top 5.
 This is unavoidable, but we will also ask you to exclude 2 characters that you really do not want to play and you’ll be sure that in no case you’ll have to play them.
 We believe this system will minimize disappointment and ensure that virtually all players get a character they like.

-Every participant will get the full description of their character around mid February.
+Every participant will get the full description of their character around late February 2018.

 Waiting List - The Pearl Divers

 Waiting lists rarely works well in larps, especially in international ones.
 For Raven Crew, we’ll use the following system, which for us it’s the best way to manage the cancellations.